RiyaPanchalTech/riya-weather-app/README.md

-# 🌤️ Weather Website
+# 🌤️ Weather Forecast Web Application

-A responsive and user-friendly Weather Website built using HTML, CSS, and JavaScript.
+A responsive and user-friendly Weather Forecast Web Application built using HTML, CSS, and JavaScript.
 The application allows users to search for a city and view its current weather information using real-time data from the OpenWeather API.

-## 🌍 Live Preview

 ## 🌐 Live Preview